goffrier/AnticonstitutionnellementNX/README.md

 # AnticonstitutionnellementNX
 Pegascape distro,fueled by ReiNX!
-Credits: @Rei, and elise,MarieKirya,Calypso,Pegascape by the AtlasNX team How to use it:
+Credits: @Rei, and elise,MarieKirya,Calypso,Pegascape by the AtlasNX team,switchbrew for hbl.nsp and hbmenu.nro
+How to use it: